hatari/hatari/tests/natfeats/readme.txt

   nf_ahcc.prj -- AHCC project file

-If TEST is defined, natfeats.c includes main() and few additional tests, with TEST undefine, you should be able to use these files as-is in your own programs.
+If TEST is defined, natfeats.c includes main() and few additional tests, with TEST undefined, you should be able to use these files as-is in your own programs.